-St. Francis’s developmentally appropriate pre-K curriculum goes beyond state and national standards for independent preschools, offering balanced literacy practices, Reggio-inspired project-based learning, special programs, and a model spiritual-development program.
+St. Francis’s student-centered pre-K curriculum goes beyond state and national standards for independent preschools, offering balanced literacy practices, Reggio-inspired project-based learning, special programs, and a model spiritual-development program.

 We strongly believe that an effective literacy program introduces young children to a wide variety of print and encourages students to actively use reading and writing as tools for learning.

 Our students develop real world skills—such as critical thinking, problem-solving, creativity, communication, collaboration, leadership, and commitment—through meaningful exploration of topics that are student-generated.